The Regulators and Governor Face Off

 Everything on this page can be seen from the sidewalk at the Visitor Center.
 However, close-up views require moving over uneven ground.

-People known as “Regulators” in what then were the western counties of colonial North Carolina had been protesting unfair fees, taxes and policies, and corrupt county officials, since the mid-1760s.
+Before the Revolutionary War, people known as “Regulators” in what then were the western counties of North Carolina had been protesting unfair fees, taxes and policies, and corrupt county officials in this colony since the mid-1760s.

 With approval from the Provincial Assembly, Royal Gov. William Tryon called for volunteers from county “militias” of part-time soldiers and trained them into an army in 1771.
 He marched through Hillsborough toward Salisbury, where 300 other volunteers had been trapped by around 2,000 Regulators (see “Tryon’s March“).
 While camped on Alamance Creek, Tryon learned another group was three miles away.
 He attempted to communicate with them and was rebuffed, and two scouts were captured by Regulator sentries.
 He marched his army of 1,068 men toward them around 8 a.m., and sent an order to the Regulators to disperse.